g4m3r0/GSL-Software-Docs/guide.md

 | Scrape All Proxy Source | Scrape all proxy source.
 | Download new Proxy Source from GSoftwareLab | Download new proxy source from GSoftwareLab.

-### Task Sheduling
+### Task Scheduling
 | Function | Description
 | --- | ---
-|Execute Task every x minutes. | The delay between task executions.
+|Execute Task every x minutes. | The delay between task executions (e.g. 60 minutes: The Task will be executed every 60 minutes.).

-### Assing Sub-Task
+### Assign Sub-Task
 Sub-Tasks will be executed right after the parent (this) task has been completed.
+The Sub-Task needs to exists before it can be added.
+To add a Sub-Task afterward you can use the *Edit selected Task* feature.

 | Function | Description
 | --- | ---
-|Assign a Sub-Task to this Task | Select a task you have created before.
+|Assign a Sub-Task to this Task | Select a task (ID) that should be assigned as Sub-Task (Note: see above).

 ### Task Name